JimDesu/basis-lang/spec.md

 Reference parameters are the natural shape for in-place mutation (§6.9).
 A method that updates a counter, a parser that advances a position, a logger that mutates an output buffer — all use reference receivers or reference parameters.
 The contrast with productive mode is the obligation: PRODUCE commits to a write on every successful path, while REFERENCE commits to nothing.

-The current parser implements reference mode partially: pointer-typed parameters (`^T`) with the postfix `^` and `&` operators serve where the dedicated `&`-marked reference mode is not yet wired through.
-The specification describes the intended language; the parser's current state is documented in the implementation's `task-handoff-failure-system-reference.md` and is not a constraint on this specification.

 ### 3.6 Implicit Context Parameters

 Parameters listed after the `/` separator in a command's signature are *implicit context parameters* — the language's Scala-implicit-style mechanism for threading shared context through call chains.
 They are filled at the call site by *uniqueness-of-type* resolution against the caller's lexical scope: at the call point, the typechecker searches the caller's in-scope identifiers for one whose type matches the implicit parameter's declared type, and supplies that identifier as the argument.
 Ambiguity (two in-scope values of the same type) is a static error, resolvable by the caller passing the value explicitly.
 Absence (no in-scope value of the matching type) is also a static error.